AP Newsbreak: Europeans unravel big tennis match-fixing ring

 “The impression we’re getting is that it is very commonplace,” one official told The Associated Press.
 Another said several hundred matches are thought to have been fixed.

-Investigators fear that players corrupted by the syndicate could suck others into the scheme if left unchecked and could go on to infect bigger tournaments if they climb higher in tennis’ rankings.
+Investigators fear that players used by the syndicate could suck others into the scheme and could go on to infect bigger tournaments if they climb higher in the rankings.

-Maestro, the syndicate’s 28-year-old alleged ringleader, was swept up in a wave of arrests in Belgium last June and remains in custody, facing organized crime, match fixing, money laundering and forgery charges.
+Sargsyan was swept up in a wave of arrests in Belgium last June and faces organized crime, match fixing, money laundering and forgery charges.
 A suspected banker for the syndicate also faces money laundering and organized crime charges, while four others are being investigated for illegal gambling and finding mules, who are thought to have been paid for placing modest bets for the syndicate on matches that it fixed.

 Because the bets were small, the risk of detection was “almost zero,” but the profits could still be considerable if many bets were placed, one official said.